Reps. Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban

 It would show great weakness if Israel allowed Rep. Omar and Rep.Tlaib to visit.
 They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds.
 Minnesota and Michigan will have a hard time putting them back in office.
 They are a disgrace!— Donald J. Trump (@realDonaldTrump) August 15, 2019

 The two congresswomen have been vocal critics of the Israeli government and President Trump's unwavering support of Netanyahu.
-They also voted against a nonbinding resolution condemning a Palestinian-led movement calling for boycotts, divestment and sanctions in Israel.
+They also voted against a nonbinding resolution condemning a Palestinian-led movement calling for boycotts, divestment and sanctions in Israel, which they have repeatedly defended.

 But as recently as last month, Israeli Ambassador Ron Dermer said Tlaib and Omar would be allowed to visit Israel "out of respect for the U.S. Congress and the great alliance between Israel and America."